-For small businesses who depend on word-of-mouth, upset customers can ruin their business.
+For small businesses that depend on word-of-mouth, upset customers can ruin their business.
 An unhappy person who badmouths your brand can cause a dent in future profits.

 With PR, though, you can handle employee-related scandals, defective products, and potential lawsuits.
 Watch what people say about your business, and risk nothing.

 Effective PR is about keeping an eye on your brand’s reputation and image.

 5. Increase brand visibility

 Online media doesn’t have a shelf life.
 News articles remain visible on search engines for a long time.

 According to Hubbell Communications, articles continue to gain exposure.
 Other sources (a blog post, reviews or elsewhere) will link to your articles.

 Thus, share positive, timely, and relevant stories across earned, owned, and shared channels.
 Do so, and you will keep your organization higher up in search engine rankings.
 That, in turn, will bring more customers and drive more business growth.

 Getting PR on your own is possible, but it takes time to build relationships with journalists.
 Commit 30-60 minutes to PR each week for six months and you get media mentions (Krystal Covington).